Follow in the footsteps of Mary Queen of Scots by visiting the houses, castles and areas she stayed in while imprisoned by her cousin Elizabeth I.

-In addition to touring Borthwick Castle, make the most of your journey by also visiting Carlisle Castle, Wingfield Manor, Hardwick Hall, and Chatsworth House, all haunted by the memory of a queen whose beauty inspired great men, and whose birthright led to both treachery and murder.
+If you know the story of Mary Queen of Scots you'll know that a visit a Borthwick Castle is essential.
+But make the most of your journey by also visiting Carlisle Castle, Wingfield Manor, Hardwick Hall and Chatsworth House, all haunted by the memory of a queen whose beauty inspired great men, and whose birthright led to both treachery and murder.

 When Mary fled to England from Scotland in May 1568, she posed a strong threat to both Elizabeth I's crown and the security of England.
 As a devout Catholic, Mary had the potential support to oust her Protestant cousin, and could appeal to France or Spain for assistance, thus subjecting England to foreign intervention.